Complementary & Alternative Medicine

 Integrating CAM into a treatment plan

 Everyone’s experience with IBS treatment will be different.
 However, when traditional drugs do not provide adequate relief, many often turn to CAM.
-In some cases, adding complementary therapies alongside a treatment plan may provide greater benefit.
+In some cases, adding complementary therapies alongside a treatment plan may provide greater benefits.

 However, not all CAM options provide beneficial results.
 Some may interfere with IBS drugs or could be dangerous if not performed by a trained expert.
 Talk with your doctor before trying any new therapy or adjusting your current treatment plan.1,2